 What are the seven unique functions of full stops?

-This is the second of three lessons about Full Stops.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the second of three chapter about Full Stops.
+To complete this reader, read each chapters carefully and then unlock and complete our materials to check your understanding.

 – Explore the concept of how punctuation marks have functions

 – Detail the seven unique functions of full stops

 – Provide examples of each function to help guide the reader

 This second chapter about full stops (periods, in American English) focuses on the seven common functions of this punctuation mark in the English language, as were briefly outlined in Chapter 1.
 Each of these functions will be explained and exemplified in turn.
 By learning exactly how and when to use full stops when writing, students will likely increase their chances of submitting a well-edited assignment that better guarantees clarity, accuracy and academic success.